vtexdocs/dev-portal-content/docs/guides/Integration Guides/search-integration-guide/external-search-provider-recipe.md

 ---
-title: "Recipe"
+title: "Implementing a Custom Search Resolver App"
 slug: "external-search-provider-recipe"
 hidden: false
 createdAt: "2020-09-11T16:53:56.507Z"
 updatedAt: "2020-10-30T20:45:34.170Z"
 ---
-## Implementing a Custom Search Resolver App

 Supposing you want to integrate another search provider into VTEX, here are the steps you should follow to create an app that follows the VTEX Search Protocol: